LucyParsonsCenter/Beauvoir/docs/DEVELOPMENT.md

 #Development environment

-There's a Vagrantfile included with Borges.
+There's a Vagrantfile included with Beauvoir.
 If you want to develop with the vm (it's super nice!) you'll need to have a couple things installed.

 If you're running an apt-based Linux distro (like Debian or Ubuntu) do